comsysto/github-action-lab/README.md

 cf push -p build/libs/agilestarterbundle-0.0.1-SNAPSHOT.jar
 ```

-You can add the parameter `--no-start` so that the application is not started after a successful deployment.
+The parameter `--no-start` can be added so that the application is not started after a successful deployment.

 ### Show deployed apps
 All deployed applications on Cloud Foundry can be listed using the `cf apps` command.
 Afterwards all applications with